3 Electrodynamics

 \[ \begin{align} E_x' = E_x, & {} & E_y' = \gamma\left(E_y - B_z\frac{v}{c}\right), & {} & E_z' = \gamma\left(E_z + B_y\frac{v}{c}\right),\\ B_x' = B_x, & {} & B_y' = \gamma\left(B_y + E_z\frac{v}{c}\right), & {} & B_z' = \gamma\left(B_z - E_y\frac{v}{c}\right). \end{align} \]

-This can be generalized vectorially to:
+This can be generalized in vector form to

 \[ \begin{align} \mathbf{E}_\parallel' &= \mathbf{E}_\parallel,\\ \mathbf{B}_\parallel' &= \mathbf{B}_\parallel,\\ \mathbf{E}_\perp' &= \gamma\left(\mathbf{E}_\perp + \frac{\mathbf{v}}{c}\times\mathbf{B}\right),\\ \mathbf{B}_\perp' &= \gamma\left(\mathbf{B}_\perp - \frac{\mathbf{v}}{c}\times\mathbf{E}\right), \tag{3.105}\label{eq:trafo_emf_srt_4} \end{align} \]

-where components parallel and perpendicular to $\mathbf{v}$ are meant.
-The inverse transformation is obtained with $\mathbf{v}\to\mathbf{v'}$
+where parallel and perpendicular components are understood with respect to $\mathbf{v}$.
+The inverse transformation is obtained with $\mathbf{v}\to\mathbf{v'}$:

 \[ \begin{align} \mathbf{E}_\parallel = \mathbf{E'}_\parallel, & {} & \mathbf{B}_\parallel = \mathbf{B'}_\parallel,\\ \mathbf{E}_\perp = \gamma\left(\mathbf{E'}_\perp - \frac{\mathbf{v}}{c}\times\mathbf{B'}\right), & {} & \mathbf{B}_\perp = \gamma\left(\mathbf{B'}_\perp + \frac{\mathbf{v}}{c}\times\mathbf{E'}\right). \end{align} \]